joantolos/blog/content/blog/doIt.md

 # I screw up a lot

 That is a fact.
 I forget things, sometimes mess up appointments and a long list...
-It is going to happen, just allow a little room to mess up things, and make your peace with it.
+It is going to happen, just allow a little room to mess things up, and make your peace with it.

 ## References: